lilydjwg/git-linked/README.md

 You'll need a terminal supporting hyperlinks.
 See [Hyperlinks in terminal emulators](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) for more info.

+It requires Python 3 and pygit2 to run.
+And the default pager is `less`.

 For tmux, [a patch](https://github.com/tmux/tmux/issues/911) is needed.
 For less, if you set custom options (via `$LESS`), make sure `-r` (instead of `-R`) are included.
 If you use a custom `$PAGER`, make sure it supports hyperlinks.

 git commits are linked with the `fugitive://` scheme, GitHub links are appended as `(web)`, GitHub issues are linked.